 In 1885 George was attending Fawley Board Mixed School.
 His teacher was James Montague Yeoman.
 The school register states that he had previously attended Fawley Infants School, which was most probably the first school he attended.

 On 21st September 1898 at the age of 19 years 7 months and 13 days, George enlisted in the Royal Marines Light Infantry, in Southampton.
 The photo below shows George in his Royal Marines uniform.
 The original is a black and white photograph that was professionally coloured at the time.

 On 30th March 1907, George House married Emma Eliza Cook in Fawley, Hampshire.
 At the time of their marriage, Emma was pregnant with their first child.
 The photograph below shows the couple’s wedding, but it seems that it has been cut out of a larger photograph, in order to only show George and Emma.
 We do not know why this would have happened, but it could have been to fit inside a small frame?

-On the 1911 Census, George and Emma (who has gone by her middle name, Eliza) were living at 50 Cobden Street in Gosport.
+On the 1911 Census, George and Emma (who had at this time gone by her middle name, Eliza) were living at 50 Cobden Street in Gosport.
 They were living with their second son, Andrew.
 Their first son was living with George’s parents, George and Annie at Ashdown, Fawley.
 This could have been because Emma would have pregnant with her third child.
 She may not have been able to cope with two young boys at that time, as she would have had to do all the housework and cooking as well.

 At this time, George was in the Light Infantry Royal Marines at the Forton Barracks in Gosport, which was about 0.3 miles away (about 2 streets away) from his home down Cobden Street.
 The photograph below shows George working as a chef there, which was his second role at the barracks.
 He is the man on the bottom left.